 Beyond social assistance from the state, the EU has funded cash assistance programmes such as the Emergency Social Safety Net (ESSN) and the Conditional Cash Transfer for Education (CCTE).
 These are described in Temporary Protection: Social Welfare as they are mainly, though not exclusively, addressed to Syrian temporary protection holders.

-The ESSN scheme is the single largest humanitarian project in the history of the EU and as of early 2022, was assisting around 1.8 million people.
+The ESSN scheme is the single largest humanitarian project in the history of the EU and as of April 2023, was assisting more than 1.5 million people and 380,000 vulnerable people.
 It is designed to help the most vulnerable refugees pay for the things they need most.
-Currently, the European Commission funds the programme until early 2023.[10]
-Refugee families currently receive 155 Turkish Lira (around €10.5) monthly per family member, enabling them to decide for themselves how to cover essential needs like rent, transport, bills, food and medicine.
+Currently, the European Commission funds the programme until early 2023.[12]
+Refugee families currently receive 300 Turkish Liras (around 14 EUR) monthly per family member, enabling them to decide for themselves how to use it towards essential needs like rent, transport, bills, food and medicine.
 The programme offers additional quarterly top-ups based on family size.
-[11]
+[13] Considering that the minimum living wage is 8.506 TL (around 420 EUR) as of May 2023 the monthly payments are far from covering the needs for a dignified life, which is not the main purpose of the programme.

-The EU has contributed €104 million to bi-monthly cash transfers to vulnerable refugee families whose children attend school regularly under the ‘Conditional Cash Transfers for Education’ (CCTE).
+The EU has contributed cash transfers to vulnerable refugee families whose children attend school regularly under the ‘Conditional Cash Transfers for Education’ (CCTE).
 The CCTE is the EU’s largest-ever humanitarian programme for education in emergencies.
-As of mid-2022 it is assisting around 795,000 children.
-[13] The EU has funded around 20,000 Syrian refugee children and young people to enrol in accelerated learning programmes helping them make up for lost years of schooling, where they also got basic literacy and numeracy classes, and Turkish language courses.
-Since 2017, the EU has also provided transportation to an average of 6,000 children per month to help them attend their formal and non-formal education activities.[14]
-More than 62,000 refugee children have been referred to education programmes and through the implementation of the Support for School Enrolment (SSE) programme, over 37,000 refugee children have been enrolled in formal and non-formal education opportunities.
+As of mid-2022, it is assisting around 795,000 children.
+[14] More than 70,000 refugee children will be referred to education programmes through the implementation of the Support for School Enrolment (SSE) programme.
 Children and families have also been provided with transportation, translation, and further support to ensure children’s enrolment in educational opportunities.
-[15] The EU also provided tablets and laptops to refugee children during COIVD-19 to help them access education during lockdowns.[16]
+[15]

 [1] Article 95 LFIP.

-[2] DGMM, Removal centres, available at: http://bit.ly/2osejRh.
+[2] PMM, Removal centres, available at: http://bit.ly/2osejRh.

 [3] Article 88(2) LFIP.